nwimmer123/prMariaLogistics/README.md

 *	Know the details on the ground in Puerto Rico by airport for landings

-The Workflow for this is as follows:

-General Design

-The general concept is a platform that helps users identify their role, what they have, what they need, and identify resources to meet that need.
-The haves / needs are attributed to that type of user (as a category, thereby indicating which items should be included in that profile).
-Once the has/needs are met for that workflow, the user can see all the active numbers of their workflow and mark them as they are completed.

-The general back end design is a database that filters for the type of user / workflow selected.
-As they identify their “haves”, that aspect of the workflow is met

-filters for the type of user and corresponding columns.
-Then as they identify their “need”  that each user has their specific type of dashboard, or they can see the database of all items and points of contact for them.
 Unifying Workflow Map (Back-End Database) asdf
 Technical Add-Ons